crest-cassia/oacis_docker/README.md

 ## SSH agent setup

 On the container, you can use the SSH agent running on the **host OS**.
 (Hereafter, the host on which docker is running is called **host OS**).
-If environemnt varialbe `SSH_AUTH_SOCK` is set in the host OS, the agent and `~.ssh/config` are mounted on the container so that you can connect to remote hosts from OACIS.
+If environemnt varialbe `SSH_AUTH_SOCK` is set in the host OS so that you can connect to remote hosts from OACIS.
 Here is how to set up SSH agent.

 ### 1. Create a key pair and add it to authorized_keys.